6 Clever Uses for Coffee Filters

 Coffee filters make an excellent cleaning tool for glass and screens.
 Spray a cleaning agent on a coffee filter to clean computer monitors, television screens, windows, and glasses.
 They do the job perfectly without leaving residue.

 Buff your shoes with a dry coffee filter.
 Add shoe polish to the filter and rub shoes for that extra sparkly shine.

 3. Air Freshener

-Coffee filters are built to hold debris inside them, so instead of wet coffee grinds, put baking soda or potpourri inside them.
-Tie it together with a tie twist and place in a dresser drawer, bathroom, or anywhere else you want to smell nice.
+Coffee filters are built to hold debris, but instead of wet coffee grounds, put baking soda or potpourri inside them.
+Close securely with a twist tie and place in a dresser drawer, bathroom, or anywhere else you want to smell nice.

 4. Grease Absorber

-Next time you order a pizza and you want to mop up some of that grease before indulging, don’t waste your time with napkin after napkin.
-Instead, try using a coffee filter — they are made to absorb liquid.
+Next time you order a pizza and would like to mop up some of that grease before indulging, don’t waste your time with napkin after napkin.
+Instead, try a coffee filter — they are made to absorb liquid.
 Go ahead and mop away!
 Now you can eat your greasy foods with (a little) less guilt.

 5. Fake Flowers and Other Party Decorations

-Coffee filters make excellent fodder for art projects.
-They tend to work like tissue paper but hold together better.
-One way of coloring a basic white coffee filter is to submerge it in a dish with food coloring and let it dry.
-Once you have your desired color, stack the filters and staple together, then pouf out the layers.
-Create flowers that can be used in a bowl as a centerpiece or strung together to make a garland.
+Coffee filters make excellent material for art projects.
+They work like tissue paper but hold together better.
+Color a basic white coffee filter: submerge it in a dish of diluted food coloring and let dry.
+Once you have your desired color, stack the filters, staple together, and pouf out the layers.
+Create flowers to arrange in a bowl as a centerpiece or string together to make a garland.

-Instead of newspaper, which can get cumbersome and bulky, use coffee filters in between dishes when packing them in a box.
-They are more or less the same size as a salad plate and are equally as thick as a page of newspaper.
+Instead of newspaper, which can get cumbersome and bulky, use coffee filters between dishes when packing them in a box.
+They are more or less the same size as a salad plate and as thick as a page of newspaper.